phalcon-orphanage/docs/en/reference/forms.rst

     )));

-Entities can implement getters, which have more precedence than public propierties, these methods give you more free to produce values:
+Entities can implement getters, which have more precedence than public propierties, these methods give you more freedom to produce values:

 .. code-block:: php